sharathdoes/sharathdoes/README.md

-I like deep neural nets.
+I like AI that assists.